michaelhaaf/2W6-W23/md/lectures/week11.md

 ![Figures from Interneting is Hard: [Semantic HTML][iih-semantic-html-source]][iih-header]
 </div>

-[iih-footer]: https://www.internetingishard.com/html-and-css/semantic-html/html-footer-element-0c927a.png "The HTML element 'footer' inside of both the 'body' and an 'article' element of the webpage.
+[iih-footer]: https://internetingishard.netlify.app/html-footer-element-0c927a.ea3eb425.png "The HTML element 'footer' inside of both the 'body' and an 'article' element of the webpage.
 Semantic elements can be re-used and re-combined to make meaningful distinction between webpage sections."
-[iih-header]: https://www.internetingishard.com/html-and-css/semantic-html/html-header-element-7b4e01.png "The HTML element 'header' used much the same way as 'footer' in the previous image."
+[iih-header]: https://internetingishard.netlify.app/html-header-element-7b4e01.d7494385.png "The HTML element 'header' used much the same way as 'footer' in the previous image."

 Semantic HTML doesn't just improve the responsivity of your layout, it also also improves the responsivity of individual HTML elements.
 [You can find some ineresting examples at w3schools](https://www.w3schools.com/html/html_accessibility.asp), some highlights:

 - `<button>` elements (as opposed to using a restyled/javascripted `<div>`) are [clickable][w3schools-semantic-html], [focusable][w3schools-semantic-html] and [understood by screen-readers][w3schools-semantic-html] by default. `<a>` elements are very similar in this manner.
 - `<img>` tags with defined `alt` attributes allow you to automatically replace the content of an image in case the connection is bad/it cannot be rendered/some other issue -- on top of allowing non-sighted users to understand your content.
-- screenreaders (and other tools) automatically generate Tables of Contents from your (`<h1>, <h2>,` etc.) elements.
+- screenreaders (and other tools) automatically generate Tables of Contents from your heading (`<h1>, <h2>,` etc.) elements.
 See the *Lecture Navigation* section of my website for an example!

 [w3schools-semantic-html]: https://www.w3schools.com/html/html_accessibility.asp